Collapse of the Communist Reign of Tyranny and Terror

 In the wake of Donald Trump’s improbable victory over Hillary Clinton, who had earlier sandbagged her party’s overt socialist protagonist Bernie Sanders, the Democratic Socialists have shifted into anger-fueled high gear.

 Most of these socialist sympathizers gravitate toward statism because they want somebody to take care of them.
 They have no sense of history, never took a civics class, and have never lifted a finger in defense of the Liberty they now enjoy.
+They should spend some time learning the history of statist tyranny, from those who have confronted Communism’s ideological lies.

 Ignorance is bliss, until it’s not.